DevrexLabs/devrexlabs.github.io/docs/core-0.17/modeling/queries/index.md

 }
 {% endhighlight %}

-As you can see this can get messy fast not to mention how difficult it is to test.
+As you can see this can get messy fast, not to mention how difficult it is to test.
 A pattern which solves this problem is using query functions, functions that take parameters and return lambda queries:

 {% highlight csharp %}
 public static class Queries